arne-schroppe/dash/README.md

 dash is a purely functional, strictly evaluated, and dynamically typed programming language.

-It is in the earliest of early alpha stages.
+It is in an early alpha stage.

 ## Usage